-- period after transitioning to GS4GG. - renewable crediting period (73 year): The total crediting period (Standard X + GS4GG) must be equal to that allowed under relevant GS4GG activity requirements.
-The CPA can only claim remaining years of the maximum allowed crediting period after transitioning to GS4GG.
-For example; the maximum crediting period allowed for renewable energy project is 15 years.
-A renewable energy CPA that has already claimed 5 years under Standard X can only claim remaining 10 years of the total 15 years of its allowed crediting period after transitioning to GS4GG - For a transitioning CPA, the start date of the Gold Standard Crediting Period starts with crediting period start date with other standard or maximum two years before the date of first submission (submission for preliminary review), whichever occurs later..
+- period after transitioning to GS4GG.

+For a transitioning CPA, the start date of the Gold Standard Crediting Period starts with crediting period start date with other standard or maximum two years before the date of first - For a transitioning CPA, the start date of the Gold Standard Crediting Period starts with crediting period start date with other standard or maximum two years before the date of first submission (submission for preliminary review), whichever occurs later..
 (Ref: GHG Product Requirements) - All transition CPAs shall be renewed every 5 years.
 The first crediting period renewal under GS4GG takes into account the crediting years that has already been issued by other standard.
 For example, if a CPA start date with standard X is 01/01/2019, the CPA shall renew its crediting period with GS4GG on or before 1st Jan 2024, irrespective of date of transition approval with GS4GG.

-9 SAFEGUARDING PRINCIPLES SASSESSMENT --- -------------- ------------ -------------
+9 SAFEGUARDING PRINCIPLES ASSESSMENT --- -------------- ------------------- -------------------

 9.1 Does the CPA conform to the Gold Standard Safeguarding Principles and Requirements?
-9.2 Is there any risk and/or likely adverse outcomes of the project? □ Yes □ No 9.3 If answer is yes for Qg.2 above, can the project achieve requirements with regards to the relevant principle through design, management or risk mitigation? □ Yes 9.4 If answer is yes for Q 9.3, above have the Mitigation Measures added to the Monitoring Plan (if required)? □ Yes
+9.2 Is there any risk and/or likely adverse outcomes of the project? □ Yes ⋈ No 9-3 If answer is yes for Q 9.2 above Error!
+Reference source not found. , can the project achieve requirements with regards to the relevant principle through design, management or risk mitigation? □ Yes 9.4 If answer is yes for Q 9.3 above , have the Mitigation Measures added to the Monitoring Plan (if required)? □ Yes